CMSgov/beneficiary-fhir-data/docs/rfcs/0020-rotate-hash-peppers.md

 ## Prior Art
 [Prior Art]: #prior-art
+##### FHIR Specification for HTTP POST
-While BFD has no prior work replacing HTTP GET with HTTP POST, the FHIR specification is clear on how this could be implemented.
+While BFD has no prior work replacing HTTP GET with HTTP POST, the FHIR specification is clear on how this would be implemented.

-RDA (PACA) implemented a hashed MBI cache table to their database schema which handles current and previous (old) MBI hash value(s) within their patient lookup queries.
-If a client requesting pre-adjudicated claims data passes in an old hashed value, and that value exists in the cache table, the query lookup succeeds **AND** the patient's current MBI hash value is added to the cache table if it does not already exist there.
-In the case of a hash algorithm change, no extra work would be necessary to maintain the cache, as it dynamically maintains itself.
-Should the adoption of HTTP POST be deferred, this cache table strategy could be adopted for adjudicated claims.
+##### RDA MBI Cache Table
+RDA (PACA) has implemented a hashed MBI cache table to their database schema which handles current and previous (old) MBI hash value.

+This cache table would need to be updated in a separate process, but does allow for concurrent querying while the update process is running.
+This is to allow the server to continue serving requests with the old hash value(s) while a background process is updating the new hash values in the table.

+For the instance where changing the hashing algorithm would be required, the remediation process would be:

+* Stop the pipeline
+* UPDATE rda.mbi_cache SET old_hash=hash
+* Restart the _BFD server_ with **-DPacOldMbiHashEnabled=true**
+* In a background process scan the _MBI_CACHE_ table and set the hash column to the new hash value.
+* Once all updates have been completed restart the pipeline.
+* At a point when all clients have begun using the new hash algorithm, the _BFD Server_ be can restarted with **-DPacOldMbiHashEnabled=false**.
+* Remove support for old hash values; UPDATE _MBI_CACHE_ SET old_hash=null.

 ## Future Possibilities
 [Future Possibilities]: #future-possibilities